coders-school/good-practices/module1/02_conventions.en.md

 Note, these are my opinions based on my experience.

 * <!-- .element: class="fragment fade-in" --> local variable: <code>variable</code>
-  * Functions / code blocks should be small (up to 10 lines).
+  * Functions/code blocks should be small (up to 10 lines).
 Then we easily find local variables a few lines higher
 * <!-- .element: class="fragment fade-in" --> function parameter: <code>variable</code>
   * For small functions, the parameters are also found a few lines higher without scrolling
-* <!-- .element: class="fragment fade-in" --> class field: <code>variable_</code>
+* <!-- .element: class="fragment fade-in" --> class member: <code>variable_</code>
   * The class variables sit in the header file and we would have to switch to a different file to make sure it's a class field.
 The convention here is postfix `_`
 * <!-- .element: class="fragment fade-in" --> global variables: <code>VARIABLE</code>
-  * Uppercase variables / constants are global.
+  * Uppercase variables/constants are global.
 There are arguments for not doing this either, but I don't remember them.
 * <!-- .element: class="fragment fade-in" --> static variables: <code>s_variable</code>
   * Prefix here `s_` can stay, because other ways are already taken :)

 ___

-## What to name?
+## How to name what?

 All this is a matter of convention and may differ from project to project.
 The most important thing is that it is uniform throughout the project.
 We make the following assumptions.